 A text input is any finite sequence of characters (i.e., letters, numerals, symbols, and punctuation marks).
 A text input is always used to represent plain text, even when it includes numbers or is formatted like a date.

-You can think of a text input as what might appear within quotation marks in a paragraph; the content doesn't matter, but whatever is inside of the quotation marks exists as a finite sequence of characters.
+You can think of a text input as what might appear within quotation marks in a paragraph -- regardless of content in the quotation marks, whatever is inside of the quotation marks exists as a finite sequence of characters.

 A number is a numeric value without a decimal.
 When you import numeric values into Klaviyo, we will automatically recognize the value as a number (vs. text).

 A date is used for any datetime value.
 Unlike a number, Klaviyo will only automatically recognize a date value as a date if the date is formatted in a certain way (YYYY-MM-DD HH:MM:SS).

 A list is any array of values, e.g. ["Offer1", "Offer2"].
 In Klaviyo, the lists are used when the goal is to collect an array of words or phrases, where every single item in the array can be identified individually.

 One common use case for this is when different tags are being collected under a single property, such as the Shopify Tags property.
 When Klaviyo stores a property as a list, this allows you to use the property in a segment or filter and then include as many available tags as you'd like -- you have the ability to choose from any value stored as part of the list.